Do you wish you could keep your hearing aids in

 Great for anywhere things get too loud: work, concerts, events, church, restaurants, school, etc.

-GUIDELINES FOR SELECTING COURSES Three specific training programs will be offered by E.A.R.
-Inc. throughout 2021.
-Guidelines and dates for making choices are described below.
+GUIDELINES FOR SELECTING COURSES Three specific training programs are offered by E.A.R.
+Inc. Guidelines and dates for making choices are described below.
 Review the course descriptions to determine which one is best suited to meet your needs and fill out the form below so we can direct you to the correct registration process.
 Currently, we have three CAOHC courses scheduled for Occupational Hearing Conservationists.
 CAOHC courses are designed for those that maintain onsite industrial hearing conservation programs.
+CAHOC courses recommended

 Do you want the most advanced hearing protection for hunting and shooting?